AndresBetancourt-Dev/Cursos/Curso Templates JS/README.md

 # Curso Templates JS

-<template/>: The Content Template element
+<template>: The Content Template element
-The <template/> HTML element is a mechanism for holding HTML that is not to be rendered immediately when a page is loaded but may be instantiated subsequently during runtime using JavaScript.
+The <template> HTML element is a mechanism for holding HTML that is not to be rendered immediately when a page is loaded but may be instantiated subsequently during runtime using JavaScript.

 Think of a template as a content fragment that is being stored for subsequent use in the document.
-While the parser does process the contents of the <template/> element while loading the page, it does so only to ensure that those contents are valid; the element's contents are not rendered, however.
+While the parser does process the contents of the <template> element while loading the page, it does so only to ensure that those contents are valid; the element's contents are not rendered, however.

 Content categories Metadata content, flow content, phrasing content, script-supporting element Permitted content No restrictions
 Tag omission None, both the starting and ending tag are mandatory.
 Permitted parents Any element that accepts metadata content, phrasing content, or script-supporting elements.
-Also allowed as a child of a <colgroup/> element that does not have a span attribute.
+Also allowed as a child of a <colgroup> element that does not have a span attribute.
 Implicit ARIA role No corresponding role
 Permitted ARIA roles No role permitted
 DOM interface HTMLTemplateElement